Adenosine Deaminase Deficiency

 Complications

-- Chronic lung disease from recurrent infections.
+Chronic lung disease from recurrent infections

 | Short-term Sequelae | Long-term Sequelae |